Installation

 ). - Profiling workflow for generating quality rule candidates (not scheduled by default eliminating cost concerns)

-By default, DQX is installed in the user home directory (under /Users/<user>/.dqx
+DQX is installed by default in the user home directory (under /Users/<user>/.dqx

 ).
 You can also install DQX globally